Understanding Rule Structure

 - Property:

-Width - Predicate:
+Width - Predicate: Less than (in TSV:

-less than - Value:
+less than) - Value:

 200 - Severity: